dianchia/RaidersOnCall/README.md

 ## Update Notes:
 - v1.0.1 - Fixed tooltips
-- v1.0.2 - Updated game version to 0.21.24 and fixed game crash on item use
+- v1.0.2 - Updated to game version 0.21.24 and fixed game crash on item use
+- v1.0.3 - Updated to game version 0.21.25

 ## GitHub